Better Days (Baker Boy, Dallas Woods and Sampa the Great song): Critical reception

-Triple J's Sose Fuamoli felt that the song "shows a new side of the artist's musicality and proves that he can explore honest territory with emotional depth.
+Triple J journalist Sose Fuamoli felt that the song "shows a new side of [Baker Boy's] musicality and proves that he can explore honest territory with emotional depth.

 Beat Magazines Kate Streader thought the song was "new thematic territory" for Baker and felt the song offered "an ultimately uplifting message of resilience and perseverance".

 Stack Magazines Amy Flower described the song as "piping hot" and called its release "timely".